calinux-py/Flipper/README.md

 Overlay Ransom - Downloads python, pip, and PIL module.
 Displays an image overlay the users computer and disables super commands, esc, alt+f4, and changing windows. super basic and could easily be defeated.
 Default password is pass. use at own risk.

 AdvEmailGrab - takes a screenshot of the most sensitive default gmail info profile pages and uploads them to discord via webhook. this includes email address, phone number, address, devices, etc.

+Discord DM&Channel Cap - takes a screenshot of DMs and channels of users discord and uploads them via webhook.